mateosolinho/API-Wrapper/README.md

-# Fortnite-API-Wrapper
+# API-Wrapper

-Obtaining stats for a specific player by making API calls for practice
+Obtaining stats for a specific player in fornite by making API calls for practice